dhs-shine/trepo/README.md

-Example) You can reinitilize your trepo workspace whenever you want.
+Example) You can reinitialize your trepo workspace whenever you want.
 Let's reinitialize trepo workspace based on 20170524.1, includes 'kernel' string in project name but do not include 'u-boot' string.

     trepo init -s 20170524.1 -r 'kernel' -i 'u-boot' trepo info -l